 John W. Traubert White Coat Ceremony

+- January 26, 1996 -- WVU's first ceremony was held, and it deferred from the original concept.
+It honored second-year students and marked the transition from the basic sciences to clinical sciences, from reading about illness and disease to diagnosing it; from learning about treatments to prescribing them.
 However, with changes in medical education, that transition point is becoming less defined.
 Patient contact coming early on in training, meshing with the obvious importance and relevance of the basic sciences, broadens the concept of WVU’s ceremony and more clearly defines its purpose.

-In 1999, upon retirement of Dean of Students, John W. Traubert, the ceremony was named in his honor.
+- 1999 -- upon retirement of Dean of Students, John W. Traubert, the ceremony was named in his honor.